qwaneu/qwaneu.github.io/_drafts/team-fluency-feedback-with-systems-thinking.md

 To get a better insight in how a team can grow and what support they need from their organization, we use the Agile Fluency® model and associated tools.
-In this post, we'll share how we run an Agile Fluency team diagnostic session and how we arrive at specific recommendations both for the team and for their management.
+In this post, we'll share how we run an Agile Fluency team diagnostic workshop and how we arrive at specific recommendations both for the team and for their management.

-The examples are based on an actual diagnostic session we have ran with a team, but we have blurred any confidential information.
+The examples are based on an actual diagnostic workshop we have ran with a team, but we have blurred any confidential information.
 We assume basic knowledge of the [Agile Fluency model](https://www.agilefluency.org/model.php) and its zones.